-The other documentation is divided into three manuals:
+The other documentation is divided into four manuals:

+How To

-How To The How To documentation consists of relatively short articles that describe how to perform a specific operation in EnSight, such as change the color of an object or create an isosurface.
+The How To documentation consists of relatively short articles that describe how to perform a specific operation in EnSight, such as change the color of an object or create an isosurface.
 Step-by-step instructions and pictures of relevant dialogs are included.
 In addition, each How To article typically contains numerous hyperlinks (colored blue) to other related articles (and relevant sections of the User Manual).

-To access a list of the online How To articles, select Help > How To Manual From this location you can easily navigate to any of the articles or to a comprehensive index.
-User Manual The User Manual provides a detailed reference for EnSight.
-To access the User Manual, select Help > User Manual From this location you can easily navigate to any of the chapters, the table of contents, or a comprehensive index.
+To access a list of the online How To articles, select Help > How To Manual....
+From this location you can easily navigate to any of the articles or to a comprehensive index.

+User Manual

+The User Manual provides a detailed reference for EnSight.

+To access the User Manual, select Help > User Manual....
+From this location you can easily navigate to any of the chapters, the table of contents, or a comprehensive index.

 Note: When navigating in the online User Manual, you can easily return to the User Manual Table Title Page by clicking on the footer text: EnSight 8 User Manual.

 Command Language Manual The Command Language Manual provides details for each command of the command language used in EnSight.
 Note that this is an advanced manual which is generally not needed by most users.

-To access the Command Language Manual, select Help > Command Manual From this location you can easily navigate to the table of contents or a comprehensive index.
+To access the Command Language Manual, select Help > Command Manual....
+From this location you can easily navigate to the table of contents or a comprehensive index.

 Note: When navigating in the online Command Language Manual, you can easily return to the Command Language Manuel Title Page by clicking on the footer text: EnSight 8 Command Language Manual.

+Interface Manual

+The Interface Manual provides details on interface API's, as well as customization available through issuing commands to EnSight via a socket interface or through Python.